 About the Florida Department of Corrections

-The Florida Department of Corrections (FDC) is the third largest state prison system in the country with a budget of $2.7 billion, approximately 94,000 inmates incarcerated and nearly 161,000 offenders on active community supervision (probation).
+Florida Department of Corrections (FDC) is Florida's largest state agency and the third-largest state prison system in the country with a budget of $3.4 billion.

 FDC is the largest state agency in Florida.
 Over 80% of its staff are either certified correctional officers or probation officers.

 The mission of the Florida Department of Corrections is to provide a continuum of services to meet the needs of those entrusted to our care, creating a safe and professional environment with the outcome of reduced victimization, safer communities and an emphasis on the premium of life.
 To that end, FDC provides dozens of academic, vocational and substance abuse programs to inmates and offenders, including in such areas as GED, adult basic education and mandatory literacy; printing and graphics, carpentry and digital design; and Alcoholics Anonymous and Narcotics Anonymous.